Connect with the Carlos. The Carlos Museum provides opportunities for students to connect with collections, exhibitions, and each other.

 Immerse yourself in exhibitions at the Carlos.
 Choose a special exhibition that intersects with your interests, learn about it, and share it with others.

-Student guides meet one day a week for six weeks to learn about the exhibition’s works and themes as well as the pedagogy of gallery teaching.
+Student guides are trained volunteers who lead groups of university students, K-12 students, and adults through the galleries.
 Students must commit to serving as a guide for the duration of an exhibition and may choose to serve for multiple exhibitions during their time at Emory.

 Internships and Work Opportunities